hwtam/run-the-testcases-automatically-for-c-/README.md

 # Run the testcases automatically for c++

-Feel tired of typing "pa1 < testcase/input01.txt > myOutput01.txt" again and again?
-Use this simple python program to do it automatically!
+Feel tired of typing "pa1 < testcase/input01.txt > myOutput01.txt" and comparing your output with the sample output again and again?
+Use this simple python program to do them automatically!

 Basically for hkust students taking comp c++ courses (I don't know how other school are doing XD)

 ## How to use?
 - Put the 'batch.py' into the same folder of your main c++ program
-- Put the testcases into a folder named "testcase"
+- Make sure your testcases are in/within that folder too

-The path of your main program may be "your_folder_name/pa1.exe"

-The path of the testcases may be "your_folder_name/testcase/input01.txt"

 For example :

 ![before](pics/before.png)

+You can see that I put the testcases into a subfolder.

+Everything is fine as long as the testcases are put in/within the folder where you put your main program and "batch.py"

 #